Non-linear spiral waves in accretion discs: Spirals with fixed pitch angle: simplification to a 1D ODE

 \subsection{Allowing for varying spiral angle}

 In practice, $\mathcal{U}$ and $\tilde{\mathcal{H}}$ vary slowly over the global extent of the disc due to a variety of factors.
 For example $\mathcal{U}$ may vary across a wave-packet made up of a number of different wavelengths, and $\tilde{\mathcal{H}}$ may be amplified or diminished by the profile of the background disc.
-In appendix \ref{appxb2} we derive the equations governing their global evolution, equations (\ref{WWAJ}) and (\ref{Mod2}).
+In appendix \ref{appxb2} we derive the equations governing their global evolution in the case where the wave's profile remains smooth, equations (\ref{WWAJ}) and (\ref{Mod2}).
 These equations are useful for analysing the evolution and potential breaking of waves excited by low-mass planets, which we present high-resolution simulations of in section \ref{SAS}.

 These are the Whitham modulation equations for the system, and form a hyperbolic pair of equations in $\mathcal{U}$ and $\tilde{\mathcal{H}}$ (having averaged over the small-scale wave dynamics).
 They consist of a non-linear wave action equation as well as a `conservation of waves' condition.
 Though slightly opaque, we make use of them in appendix \ref{appxB22} where we present a sketch proof that the inner spiral wakes excited by low-mass planets need not shock, that is, the evolution of $\mathcal{U}$ and $\tilde{\mathcal{H}}$ can be such that $\tilde{\mathcal{H}} < \mathcal{V}_m(\mathcal{U})$ everywhere, even in the absence of dissipation.